sreid7/RedHat-RH124/README.md

 Testing sudo.
 Ex. sudo dmidecode and enter password (this command should display system data)

+Testing sudo.
+Ex. sudo fdisk -l (this command should display the size of the disk)

 Manage Local Users and Groups 14:37